smourier/VCamSample/README.md

 ## Notes

-* The media source uses `Direct2D` and `DirectWrite` to create streaming samples.
-For that, it requires a Direct3D manager to be provided by the environment.
-In this sample code, if the Direct3D manager is not provided (through a call `IMediaSource:SetD3DManager`) then samples are provided but their buffer are left untouched (empty).
+* The media source uses `Direct2D` and `DirectWrite` to create frames.
+Then it will create Media Foundation sample from that.
+To create MF samples, it can use:
+  * The GPU, if a Direct3D manager has been provided by the environment.
+This is the case of the Windows 11 camera app.
+In contrary, WebCam handlers embedded in Chrome or Edge, Teams, etc. axe examples of D3D-less environments.
+  * The CPU, if no Direct3D environment has been provided.
+In this case, the media source uses a WIC bitmap as a render target and it then copies the bits over to an MF sample.
+  * If you want to force CPU usage at all times, you can change the code in `MediaStream::SetD3DManager` and put the lines here in comment.

-* The media source provides RGB32 and NV12 formats.
-Samples are initially created as RGB32 (DirectX/Direct2D) and converted to NV12 using Media Foundation's [Video Processor MFT](https://learn.microsoft.com/en-us/windows/win32/medfound/video-processor-mft).
-The way it's used (GPU) therefore also depends on a D3D environment.
+* The media source provides RGB32 and NV12 formats as most setups prefer the NV12 format.
+Samples are initially created as RGB32 (Direct2D) and converted to NV12.
+To convert the samples, the media source uses two ways:
-* It means the VCamSampleSource will "work" (aka respond to sample requests) but output nothing visible in environments that don't call `IMediaSource:SetD3DManager`.
-WebCam handlers embedded in Chrome or Edge, etc. axe examples of such D3D-less environments.
-* It's relatively easy to modify the code to provide your own streaming buffers in the case where D3D is absent and support these environements.
-The code to change is located in `MediaStream::RequestSample` method.
+  * The GPU, if a Direct3D manager has been provided, using Media Foundation's [Video Processor MFT](https://learn.microsoft.com/en-us/windows/win32/medfound/video-processor-mft).
+  * The CPU, if no Direct3D environment has been provided.
+In this case, the RGB to NV12 conversion is done in the code (so on the CPU).
+  * If you want to force RGB32 mode, you can change the code in `MediaStream::Initialize` and set the media types array number to 1 (check comments).

 ## Tracing